 Application Submission Process

-You can submit your real estate license application in Cyprus either online or by mail.
-This step involves providing all necessary documentation and paying the relevant fees.
-The process starts with a €100 application fee, followed by a €350 registration fee.
-Additionally, there’s a €250 annual renewal fee for the license, plus €20 for the real estate agent’s identity card issuance and renewal.
+You can submit your real estate license application in Cyprus either online or by mail, whichever works best for you.
+The process kicks off with a €100 application fee, followed by a €350 registration fee.
+From there, you’re looking at a €250 annual renewal fee for your license, plus €20 for the issuance and renewal of your real estate agent identity card.

-After you submit your application, expect to hear about the registration decision within three months.
-During this time, it’s essential that your documents are complete.
-They should showcase your knowledge in Cyprus real estate education and property agent training.
-Documentation may include identity verifications, proof of real estate education, and certificates that align with the Real Estate Agents Law of 2010 (71(Ι) / 2010) requirements.
+Once your application is submitted, allow up to three months for the Council to reach a registration decision.
+During that window, it’s critical that your documents are complete and in order.
+They should clearly reflect your Cyprus real estate education and any property agent training you’ve completed.
+Key materials include identity verification, proof of real estate education, and certificates that align with the requirements of the Real Estate Agents Law of 2010.

-If you receive a negative decision, you have options to contest it.
-An Administrative Action can be filed within 75 days from the decision announcement.
+If your application comes back with a negative decision, you’re not out of options.
+You can file an Administrative Action within 75 days of the decision announcement.
 Alternatively, you can appeal against the Administrative Court’s initial verdict within 42 days.
-This ensures you have structured methods to seek justice and pursue your real estate career.
+These are your structured pathways to contest the outcome and keep your real estate ambitions on track.

 Obtaining the European Professional Card (EPC)